-The Canadian Artists Representation Copyright Collective Inc. (CARCC) has always been a little more work in keeping good records of one’s published images but is so worthwhile when one receives a cheque each year.”
+The Canadian Artists Representation Copyright Collective Inc. (now known as Copyright Visual Arts) has always been a little more work in keeping good records of one’s published images but is so worthwhile when one receives a cheque each year.”

-Visual Arts Alberta – CARFAC is a Provincial Arts Service Organization funded provincially and municipally that provide a communications hub between members of the visual arts community and the general public.
-Visual Arts Alberta – CARFAC is the affiliate for the national arts organization Canadian Artists Representation/Le Front des artistes canadiens (CARFAC) in the province of Alberta.
+CARFAC Alberta is a Provincial Arts Service Organization funded provincially and municipally and the affiliate for the national arts organization Canadian Artists Representation/Le Front des artistes canadiens (CARFAC) in the province of Alberta.